Made with Xara

 The Lord Nelson

-This website is intended to give access to the monthly Village Newsletter for those who live
+This website is also intended to give access to the monthly Village Newsletter for those who live

 outside the distribution area (and those who have already lost it).